List

 The key

-argument accepts the name of a built-in/user-defined function (i.e. function object) for custom sorting.
+argument accepts the name of a function (i.e. the object) for custom sorting.
 If two elements are deemed equal based on the result of the function, the original order will be maintained (known as stable sorting).
-Here's some examples:
+Here are some examples:

 # based on the absolute value of an element